orbit/orbit/docs/content/getting-started/addressables.md

 class GreeterImpl() : AbstractAddressable(), Game {
 {
     @OnActivate
-    fun onActivate(): Deferred<Unit> = GlobalScope.async {
+    suspend fun onActivate() {
         loadFromStore()
     }

     @OnDeactivate
-    fun onDeactivate(deactivationReason: DeactivationReason): Deferred<Unit> = GlobalScope.async {
+    suspend fun onDeactivate(deactivationReason: DeactivationReason) {
         saveToStore()
     }
 }
 ```

 Addressables can be persisted at any time, but the @OnDeactivate hook can help assure the latest state is saved, except in the event of an hard shutdown.
 During graceful shutdown, every actor is deactivated giving it a final chance to persist.
+Activate and Deactivate methods can similarly utilize a Java promise by returning a `Deferred<Unit>`.

 ## Execution Model
 Addressables in Orbit can have multiple different execution modes.
 By default, addressables will use Safe Execution Mode.